 FIRE PERFORMANCE

 302.1 GENERAL.
-Testing performed in accordance with any of the tests listed in Section 302 shall be performed on spray-applied foam plastic insulation at the maximum thickness and density intended for use. -
+Testing performed in accordance with any of the tests listed in Section 302 shall be performed on spray-applied foam plastic insulation at the maximum thickness and density intended for use.
+Section 302.2 applies to low-density and medium-density spray-applied foam plastic insulation; Section 302.3 applies to roofing applications.

+302.2 Insulation Applications

-302.2 2Surface-Burning Characteristics Tests.
+302.2.1 Surface-Burning Characteristics Tests.

-302.2.1 Flame-Spread Index.
+302.2.1.1 Flame-Spread Index.
 The insulation shall exhibit a maximum flame-spread index of 75 when tested in accordance with ASTM E84 or UL 723 at the maximum thickness and density intended for use, but no greater than 4 inches (102 mm).